 A master of brand rollouts and grassroots campaigns, Torio’s greatest strengths are his ability to form genuine relationships and create a buzz about town.

 “I think restaurants are successful because of the personalities involved,” he says.
 “My partners and I are always at our restaurants, and we all bring something different to the table.
 As a group, we are able to combine our talents to wow guests from the start and make them want to stay for more than just a meal.
 We believe that dining out should be an event.”

 Owner – Operator

-Over a 15–year career, Patrick Whalen has earned his stripes in the hospitality business.
+Over a 25–year career, Patrick Whalen has earned his stripes in the hospitality business.

-With 20 years of experience in the restaurant industry under his belt, Patrick Whalen of 5Church Group (owner of 5Church and Nan and Byron’s) has held every position from dishwasher to bartender to manager.
+With 25 years of experience in the restaurant industry under his belt, Patrick Whalen of 5Church Group (owner of 5Church Charlotte, 5Church Charleston, and Sophia's Lounge) has held every position from dishwasher to bartender to manager.